Watch the author walk through the problem step-by-step

 So, to send a message:

-- The Chat Server creates a transaction which both (a) writes the message to our Message table and (b) creates an entry in our Inbox table for each recipient.
+The Chat Server (a) writes the message to our Message table and (b) in a transaction, creates an entry in our Inbox table for each recipient.

-- The Chat Server returns a SUCCESS or FAILURE to the user with the final message id.
+The Chat Server returns a SUCCESS or FAILURE to the sender with the final message id.

-For clients who aren't connected, we'll keep the messages in the Inbox table.
-Once the client connects to our service later, we'll:
+For clients who aren't connected, we'll keep their messages in the Inbox table for some time.
+Later, when the client decides to connect, we'll:

 Finally, we'll need to periodically clean up the old messages in the Inbox and messages tables.
-We can do this with a simple cron job which will delete messages older than 30 days.
+We can do this by setting a TTL on the items of the tables.

 Great!
 We knocked out some of the durability issues of our initial solution and enabled offline delivery.
 Our solution still doesn't scale and we've got a lot more work to do, so let's keep moving.